-In the times of digitalization, comic books, or books in general, are losing their audience.
-The physical entertainment providers need to find new ways to engage their audience, and augmented reality is one way to do so.
+In the times of digitalisation, comic books, or books in general, are losing their audience.
+Physical entertainment providers need to find new ways to engage their audience, and augmented reality is one way to do so.

-In an August 2018 number of Aku Ankka, the Finnish equivalent to Donald Duck, a story featuring a cartoon look-alike of Finnish superstar Sanni was revealed.
-The story also featured augmented panels hiding a real life Sanni and a competition to win tickets to her upcoming Arena show.
+In an August 2018 number of Aku Ankka, the Finnish equivalent to Donald Duck revealed a story featuring a cartoon look-alike of Finnish superstar Sanni.
+The story also featured augmented panels hiding a real-life Sanni and a competition to win tickets to her upcoming Arena show.

-This issue of Donald Duck, that was released 8.8.2018 and was part of a theme year carried out by the Aku Ankka magazine, where all throughout the year stories have been published featuring a well-known Finnish person cartoon look-alike and based one of their real life blunders.
-Sanni, a superstar loved and appreciated nation wide, fulfilled a childhood dream being part of the comic.
+This issue of Donald Duck was released on 8.8.2018 and was part of a theme year carried out by the magazine.
+Throughout the year, Aku Ankka published stories featuring cartoon look-alikes of well-known Finnish people.
+A superstar loved and appreciated nationwide, Sanni fulfilled a childhood dream of being part of the comic.

-Thanks to the augmented reality campaign, the magazines quickly sold out all over the country and the augmented panels were scanned over 40 000 times in just a week.
-Sanni's social media was filled with positive messages and fan videos and her arena show sold out completely.
+Thanks to the augmented reality campaign, the magazines quickly sold out all over the country, and the Aku Ankka readers scanned the augmented panels over 40 000 times in just a week.
+Positive messages and fan videos filled Sanni's social media, and her arena show sold out completely.